-Scotland’s Claim of Right is not based on conquest, but under a Treaty under international law, and 2 acts of parliament, that ratified and implemented the treaty.
+Scotland’s Claim of Right is not based on conquest, but under a Treaty under International Law, and two acts of parliament, that ratified and implemented the treaty.

-These measures can be rescinded as the circumstances changed, that led to their conclusions no longer prevail, and the disadvantages that arise from the present political structure.
+These measures can be rescinded as circumstances changed, if their conclusions no longer prevail, and the disadvantages that arise from the present political structure.
 The present Scottish government and parliament are competent to renegotiate a withdrawal from the treaty.

 “All people have the right to self-determination., . by virtue of the right they freely determine their political status and freely pursue their economic, social and cultural development.”

 In culture, Scotland’s distinctive music, dance, literature, architecture and uniquely preserves the Celtic culture.